michel1991/ocp-java-11/inheritance/README.md

 Options A and E are correct because they prevent subclasses from being created outside the class definition.
 Option B is also correct because it prevents overriding the method.
 Options C and D are incorrect because transient is a modifier for variables, not classes or methods.

+##### Which of the following statements about overriding a method are correct?
+(Choose three.)
+* A. The return types must be covariant.
+* B. The access modifier of the method in the child class must be the same or narrower than the method in the superclass.
+* C. The return types must be the same.
+* D. A checked exception thrown by the method in the parent class must be thrown by the method in the child class.
+* E. A checked exception thrown by a method in the child class must be the same or narrower than the exception thrown by the method in the parent class.
+* F. The access modifier of the method in the child class must be the same or broader than the method in the superclass.

+First, the return types of an overridden method must be covariant, making option A correct.
+They can be the same, but it is not required, making option C incorrect.
+Next, the access modifier must be the same or broader in the child method, making option B incorrect and option F correct.
+Option D is incorrect as an overridden method is not required to throw a checked exception declared in the parent version of the method.
+If it does declare a checked exception, it cannot be new or broader than the ones declared in the superclass, making option E correct.